 - Master’s Degrees in Political Communication focus on helping students develop skills in clear and persuasive communication for public policy, campaigning, political crisis management, and legislative, executive, and judicial efficacy.
 Courses in these programs tend to focus on the American government, communication law and ethics, public policy management through communication, and campaigns and crisis management.
 Find Master’s in Political Communication Programs.

 - Master’s Degrees in Technical Communication typically cover fundamental and advanced concepts in technical communication and editing, the principles of professional writing, and technical publication management.
 Students are sometimes able to specialize in areas such as grant proposals, instructional design, health or governmental communication, information visualization, or software documentation.
 Find Master’s in Technical Communication Programs.

 - Master’s Degrees in Health Communication train students to engage with health care providers, patients, and other stakeholders in the health and medical industries to enhance patient outcomes and increase quality and accessibility of care.
 Students often take courses in the American healthcare system, health campaigns, patient-provider communication, health informatics, health care marketing and public relations, and risk communication.
 Find Master’s in Health Communication Programs.

-- Master’s Degrees in Public Relations and Marketing Communication prepare students to design, implement, and oversee diverse marketing and/or public relations campaigns.
+- Master’s Degrees in Marketing Communication and Public Relations prepare students to design, implement, and oversee diverse marketing and/or public relations campaigns.
 Master’s degrees in public relations tend to include courses in media relations, crisis communication, and company-stakeholder relationship management.
 Master’s degrees in marketing communication tend to focus more on consumer behavior analytics, data-informed marketing strategy, brand management, and integrated marketing communications.
-Find Master’s in Public Relations and Marketing Communication Programs.
+Find Master’s in Marketing Communication Programs.